Andylaugh1/cineworld_evening_db_homeworl/homework.md

 You could do the DELETE command using from and where, using id numbers You could also use DELETE FROM table_name, which would delete every record in that table

+In this specific case you could do the following:
+DELETE FROM people WHERE name IN ('Andrew Smith', 'Andrew Laughlin');
+SELECT name FROM people